People in Japan ring temple bells for the New Year and they watch the sunrise. Sadao Mazuka wrote to me about these traditions:

 “Haruno Umi (春の海); The Spring Sea” is typical music for the New Year in Japan. 春の海; Means Music; Playing koto (Japanese zither) and shakuhachi (a vertical bamboo flute).
 Michio Miyagi (1894-1956) is a famous blind music composer and player who wrote the music.
 I hope you enjoy listening to it…

 I hope you and your family have a Happy New Year in 2015 with good health.

 Thanks so much Sadao for sharing your New Year traditions with us.
 Happy New Year to you and your family! -Mama Lisa

 This article was posted on Thursday, January 1st, 2015 at 10:07 pm and is filed under Countries & Cultures, Folk Songs, Holiday Songs, Holidays Around the World, Japan, Japanese, Languages, New Year's Eve, New Years, New Years Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply